matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

    absolute proof (we will always have to trust that the client actually showed the document to the user) but it must be reasonably demonstrable that the user has given informed consent for the client to use that service.
- * ISs and IMs must be able to prevent users from using the service if they have not provided agreement.
+ * ISes and IMs must be able to prevent users from using the service if they have not provided agreement.
  * A user should only have to agree to each version of each document once for their Matrix ID, ie. having agreed to a set of terms in one client, they